 Depending On the resource for which you are configuring the maintenance period, you can create a single or multiple maintenance periods.
 When a resource has multiple maintenance periods defined, following rules apply:

 - If maintenance period windows do not overlap, they are treated as two independent maintenance windows.

 - If the maintenance windows overlap, they are treated as single window encompassing the time period covered by both maintenance windows.
 For example, if two windows each an hour in duration overlap by 30 minutes, the effective duration of the maintenance window would be 90 minutes.

 You must have Device Manage permission to create maintenance periods on a resource.

-To receive alert notifications, you must configure alert notifications in My Profile section.
+To get alert notifications, you must configure alert notifications in My Profile section.

 Alert Conditions and its behavior during the overlapping period